-Finally, assurances must be given regarding speed limits and enforcement of same, and proposals should be put forward for design interventions that will ensure compliance where reduced speed limits are in play.
-It cannot be assumed that the Gardaí will be able to monitor and enforce new traffic measures, including bus gates and right hand turn bans, so if the NTA is to rely on camera enforcement to augment the work of the Gardaí, it must prioritise the establishment of the aforementioned working group.
+Likewise, assurances must be given regarding speed limits and enforcement of same, and proposals should be put forward for design interventions that will ensure compliance where reduced speed limits are in play.
+It cannot be assumed that the Gardaí will be able to monitor and enforce new traffic measures, including bus gates and turn bans, so if the NTA is to rely on camera enforcement to augment the work of the Gardaí, it must prioritise the establishment of the aforementioned working group.
+It must also clarify how the anomalous 30km per hour speed limit proposed for this route will be executed and enforced.